 The full-time Embedded Systems master track runs for 1.5 years (3 semesters).
 You follow 4 practical modules and conclude with a major project.
 Embedded Systems is part of the Master in Engineering Systems.
 So for some modules you join students from other engineering tracks.

-Semester 1 covers systems modeling and applied control.
-In semester 2 you learn about data analytics and distributed embedded systems.
+Semester 1 covers Systems Modeling and Applied Control.
+In semester 2 you choose 2 elective modules from Big Data and Small Data, Advanced Controller Design and Distributed Systems.
 Semester 3 is all about your major project.
 Here you investigate an issue related to embedded systems at a company or research institute.